phonedotcom/API-SDK-ruby/docs/MenusApi.md

 # **delete_account_menu**
-> DeleteMenu delete_account_menu(account_id, menu_id)
+> DeleteEntry delete_account_menu(account_id, menu_id)

-Delete an individual menu
+Delete an individual menu.

+Delete an individual menu.
 See Account Menus for more info on the properties.

 ### Example
 ```ruby